fsingletonthorn/words_to_numbers/README.md

 # wordstonumbers ![codecov.io](https://codecov.io/gh/fsingletonthorn/words_to_numbers/branch/master/graph/badge.svg) ![travis-ci.org](https://travis-ci.org/fsingletonthorn/words_to_numbers.svg?branch=master)

-wordstonumbers is an R package for text analysis pre-processing that transforms numbers written in words to numerics (e.g., “one hundred and twenty three thousand” to “123000”).
+wordstonumbers is an R package for text analysis pre-processing that transforms numbers written in words to numeric digits (e.g., “one hundred and twenty three thousand” to “123000”).
 Works on numbers up to the decillions.

 ## Installation